 - Wait for the bars to cool completely before removing from the pan.
 Removing from the pan is by far, the hardest part of the recipe.
 Just cut a small square to start and then go from there.

+You will need a 9×9 baking pan.
 It’s necessary to have a good baking pan that reduces your chances of your batter sticking and ruining all your hard work.
-After a bit of research, this is the pan I choose for its construction that was designed to enhance air flow for even baking and rapid release.
+After a bit of research, I choose a baking pan that was built to allow for air flow for even baking and rapid release.
 It cooks evenly and always releases easily.
-I recommend this product confidently.